3ximus/dotfiles/README.md

  - [tmux-plugin-uptime](https://github.com/3ximus/tmux-plugin-uptime)
  - [tmux-plugin-datetime](https://github.com/3ximus/tmux-plugin-datetime)

-## Others
-- .xDefaults used for urxvt
-- .gdb-dashboard.py can be used as .gdbinit (by renaming it to .gdbinit) since this depends on [pwndbg](https://github.com/pwndbg/pwndbg)
-- .bash, .bashrc, .bash_profile, .inputrc used for bash and readline configuration
-- inside .bash there is `blerc` and `ble.sh` to configure [ble.sh](https://github.com/akinomyoga/ble.sh) **NOTE** You need to run make inside `.bash/ble.sh` (gawk is needed for this)

 ### My other themes to go along with the gruvbox colorscheme
  - [GTK](https://github.com/3ximus/gruvbox-gtk)
  - [Plasma](https://github.com/3ximus/gruvbox-plasma)
  - [VS Code](https://github.com/jdinhlife/vscode-theme-gruvbox)

 ## More Screenshots